OmahaCentralCybersecurity/PythonLab1/README.md

 ```

 # :floppy_disk: Binary Conversion
-The program should accept a positive whole number and output the corresponding value in binary.
+The program should accept a positive whole number and output the corresponding value in binary up to 8 bits (8 binary digits).

 ![Converting to Binary](https://media.geeksforgeeks.org/wp-content/uploads/decimal2binary.png)